seifhassan2/Bristol-Find-a-Crime-WebApp/planning.md

 ## Business Case

 ### Problem statement
- Citizens are often unaware of criminal activities in their neighborhoods and many individuals are unware of potential safety threats.
+ Bristol citizens may be often unaware of criminal activities in their neighborhoods and many individuals are unware of potential safety threats.
   Without an easy way to access clear crime information, residents struggle to respond to and prevent crime effectively.
+Most importantly, international students that come from various parts of the world to study in Bristol, they need to be more covenient about their new place as it will be their new home during their period of studying.
+They will need some source to review the crime history of the area which they are choosing.
-   Additionally, people who intend to move to Bristol as they need to know more about their new neighbourhood before moving there.
+   Additionally, people who intend to move to Bristol.
+They need to know more about their new neighbourhood before moving there.
     A solution is needed to close this information gap and improve public safety.
-Thus, our webapp aims to show the crime rates in every neighbourhood around Bristol.
+Thus, our webapp aims to show the crime rates in differnet neighbourhoods around Bristol.

 ### Business benefits